-North Carolina weather crew dies after tree falls on SUV
+North Carolina TV anchor, photographer dies after tree falls on SUV

 POLK COUNTY, N. C. — A North Carolina weather crew died Monday when a tree fell on their SUV.